back to the MAIN INDEX

 IN THE YEAR 1655

-Christina fancied lavish parades and carousels, and members of Rome's high nobility sometimes organized for her similar events, as a token of friendship; one of the most grand took place at the Palazzo Barberini soon after her arrival, on February 28, 1656, and is remembered by a large painting now in the Museum of Rome (see picture below).
+Christina fancied lavish parades and carousels, and members of Rome's high nobility sometimes organized for her similar events, as a token of friendship; one of the most grand took place at Palazzo Barberini soon after her arrival, on February 28, 1656, and is remembered by a large painting now in the Museum of Rome (see picture below).

-Christina of Sweden was also known for her haughtiness, for her complex and controversial personality, and for her rather extravagant and sometimes unorthodox habits: she freely socialized with men, she sat crossing her legs, and often vented out her whimsical temper using foul words.
+The Swedish queen was also known for her haughtiness, for her complex and controversial personality, and for her rather extravagant and sometimes unorthodox habits: she freely socialized with men, she sat crossing her legs, and often vented out her whimsical temper using foul words.
 In her autobiography she wrote that "women should never reign", yet having reigned herself for 22 years!

 Also her observance of religious rules as a Catholic was never too strict; nevertheless, her friendship with pope Alexander VII and with many personalities granted her such privilege.